The Bankrate promise

 AI attempts to replicate human intelligence in a computer or machine with faster speed and greater accuracy.
-Companies like Amazon (AMZN) and Google (GOOGL) employ the technology to program machines to solve problems, answer questions and conduct tasks previously done by humans.
+Companies like Microsoft (MSFT) and Google (GOOGL) employ the technology to program machines to solve problems, answer questions and conduct tasks previously done by humans.

 As systems become more intelligent, AI becomes more powerful, and its uses and applications reach every stock sector and industry.
 For example, the transportation industry is undergoing a massive transformation around electric and autonomous vehicles, potentially bringing trillions of dollars to the global economy.
 Similarly, the banking industry uses AI to improve decision-making in high-speed trading, automate back-office processes like risk management, or even reduce costs by using humanoid robots in branches.
 And those are only a few examples of artificial intelligence applications.

 Analysts at International Data Corp.
-(IDC), a provider of market intelligence, predict that worldwide revenues for the AI market could top $500 billion by 2024, logging a five-year annual compound growth rate of 17.5 percent.
+(IDC), a provider of market intelligence, predict that worldwide revenues for the AI market could reach $900 billion by 2026, logging a compound annual growth rate of 18.6 percent from 2022-2026.